 Citations to your own previous work do NOT need to be anonymised, so that reviewers can ensure that all previous research has been taken into account.
 However, you should refer to your prior work in third person.

-Refereed, i.e. the program committee and a set of external reviewers will review submitted papers.
+Refereed, i.e. the editorial board and a set of external reviewers will review submitted papers.

-Archival, i.e. accepted papers will be published in the ACM Digital Library as part of the MobileHCI 2021 Proceedings and distributed in digital form to conference attendees.
+Archival, i.e. accepted papers will be published in the ACM Digital Library as part of the Proceedings of ACM (PACM) and distributed in digital form to conference attendees.
 ACM will send you a copyright form, which you have to complete.
 Once completed, ACM will provide you the copyright information to be put into your paper.
 You can then submit the camera-ready version (including the copyright notice) through the submission system.

-Upon acceptance, you have to present your paper at the conference.
-At least one author of each paper must register.
+Upon acceptance, you will be invited to present your paper at the conference.
+Presenting is encouraged but not required.
 The exact talk duration will be determined when the program is finalised.

 Your submission must be original work.
 It cannot have been published elsewhere, nor can it be under concurrent review for publication by another conference or journal.
 All references must be complete, accurate, accessible to the HCI public, and conform to the Conference Proceedings Publication Format.